Vulvar Crohn's disease: Presentation

-Most common clinical manifestation of vulvar CD is unilateral labial swelling associated with chronic vulvar ulceration, along with perianal lesions which were reported in 48% of the patients.
+The most common clinical manifestation of vulvar CD is unilateral labial swelling associated with chronic vulvar ulceration, along with perianal lesions which were reported in 48% of the patients.

 Dermatologic inflammatory vulvo-vaginal lesions are usually caused by fistulas arising from the anus or rectum.
 However, not all inflammatory lesions within the genitalia are caused in fistulas fashion, even in patients with gastrointestinal Crohn's disease.

 Similar clinical lesions have been reported in male genitalia affecting the penis and the scrotum.

 Vulvar CD bears no typical symptoms and is only diagnosed and associated with gastrointestinal CD based on vulvar ulcers and hypertrophic lesions.
 Some patients do, however, report vulvar pain, pruritus, dyspareunia or dysuria.

 Upon examination, at least one of 4 types of vulvar lesions can be present.